refinedev/refine/documentation/tutorial/authentication/data-provider-integration/index.md

 ## Summary

-Now we have our authentication integrated with Refine, additional methods can be implemented in the same way and used with the respective hooks of Refine.
+Now we have our authentication mechanism integrated with Refine, additional methods can be implemented in the same way and used with the respective hooks of Refine.

 All of the built-in data providers of Refine have the ability to customize the client/fetcher instance.
 They can be used to handle authentication in the same way as we did in this tutorial without requiring a custom data provider.

 In the next units, we'll start learning about the routing in Refine and how to integrate routing solutions such as React Router and Next.js.

-Current way of handling authentication will be refactored but the concepts will remain the same.
+Current way of handling authentication can be refactored but the concepts will remain the same.

 </Sandpack>